-The State Archives of Florida is the central repository for the Florida State Government.
-The Archives is mandated by law to collect, preserve and make available for public research the records of the State of Florida, as well as private manuscripts, local government records, photographs and other materials that complement official State records.
+The State Archives of Florida is the central repository for the records of Florida State Government.
+The Archives is mandated by law to collect, preserve, and make available for research the records of the State of Florida, as well as private manuscripts, local government records, photographs, and other materials that complement official State records.

-The Archives falls within the Division of Library and Information Services, which in addition to archival and records management services, provides a framework for statewide library initiatives and makes available the published and unpublished documentary history of the state.
+The Archives is part of the Division of Library and Information Services, which in addition to archival and records management services, provides a framework for statewide library initiatives and makes available the published and unpublished history of the state.
 The Division of Library and Information Services is one of seven divisions within the Florida Department of State.

-The mission of Florida Memory is to provide online access to archival resources housed in the State Library and Archives that illustrate significant moments in the state's history, offer educational resources for students of all ages, and make available collections for historical research.
+The mission of the Florida Memory Program is to provide free online access to select archival resources from the collections of the State Library and Archives of Florida.
+Florida Memory chooses materials for digitization that illuminate significant events and individuals in the state's history, and help educate Floridians and millions of other people around the world about Florida history and culture.

 The six primary components of Florida Memory are: